Semantic Refinement with LLMs for Graph Representations: Conclusion and Limitations

-Although DAS provides a flexible data-centric mechanism for adapting node semantics to varying graph regimes, several limitations remain.
-First, the approach incurs non-trivial computational overhead because each refinement round requires a separate LLM inference pass over all nodes.
-While our experiments suggest that a small number of refinement iterations suffice on medium-sized graphs, scaling DAS to very large graphs or to settings requiring repeated retraining would be challenging without further optimization or model compression strategies.
-To this end, we can modify its refinement process refining only uncertain or representative nodes, offering a potential path toward scalability on larger graphs.
-Second, the quality and faithfulness of refined descriptions depend on the underlying language model.
-Weaker LLMs may fail to preserve structural cues, and even strong LLMs can occasionally introduce factual inconsistencies.
-Although our prompts explicitly discourage hallucination and require strict adherence to the original information, semantic drift may still occur in some cases.
-Finally, our study focuses primarily on node classification.
-Whether the same refinement dynamics hold for tasks such as link prediction, clustering, or graph-level classification remains an open question and a promising area for future work.
+Several limitations remain.
+First, GES requires a single LLM inference pass over all nodes, which incurs non-trivial overhead on large graphs; refining only uncertain or representative nodes offers a potential path toward scalability.
+Second, the quality of refined descriptions depends on the underlying language model---weaker LLMs may fail to preserve structural cues, and even strong LLMs can occasionally introduce factual inconsistencies despite explicit prompt constraints.
+Finally, our study focuses on node classification; whether the same refinement dynamics extend to link prediction, clustering, or graph-level tasks remains an open question for future work.